Medusa (comics): Fictional character biography

-Medusa belongs to the race of Inhumans, a species of prehistoric earthlings mutated by the Terrigen Mists produced deep under the Inhuman city-state of Attilan, presently located in the oxygen-rich Blue Area of the Moon.
-Medusa's younger sister is Crystal (who later became the wife of the Avenger Quicksilver).
-Considered a member of Attilan's Royal Family, Medusa's parents chose to expose her to the Terrigen Mists when she was a child.
+Medusa canonically belongs to the race of Inhumans, a species of prehistoric earthlings mutated by the Terrigen Mists which originate from deep under the Inhuman city-state of Attilan (which is located in the oxygen-rich Blue Area of the Moon).
+Medusa has a younger sister named Crystal, who later became the wife of the Avenger Quicksilver.
+Considered a member of Attilan's Royal Family, Medusa's parents chose to expose her to the Terrigen Mists, a natural mutagen that changes the biological makeup of the Inhuman race and gives them powers, when she was a child.

-During her adolescent years, Medusa would often visit her distant cousin Black Bolt during his confinement, and she learned to communicate with him through body language.
-During these visits, the two fell in love and became engaged.
-She attended Black Bolt's release from his isolation cell at the age of eighteen and witnessed the first confrontation between Black Bolt and his insane brother, Maximus the Mad.
-Maximus also claims to be in love with Medusa and has made frequent attempts to usurp both the throne of Attilan as well as his brother's bride-to-be.
-It was in Maximus' first successful attempt to take the throne that Medusa was knocked off a sky-sled by the Trikon and afflicted with amnesia.
-She left Attilan and wandered across Europe as a thief.
+During her adolescent years, Medusa would often visit her distant cousin Black Bolt in his isolation cell, and learned to communicate with him through body language due to his destructive powers.
+Over the course of these visits, the two fell in love and eventually became engaged.
+Medusa attended Black Bolt's release from his cell when she was eighteen, and witnessed the first confrontation between Black Bolt and his brother Maximus.

+Maximus claimed to be in love with Medusa, and throughout the comics made frequent attempts to usurp both the throne of Attilan and steal Medusa from Black Bolt.
+In Maximus' first successful attempt to take the throne, Medusa was knocked off of a sky-sled by Triton and afflicted with amnesia.
+Under the effects of this illness, Medusa left Attilan and wandered across Europe as a thief.

-Still suffering from amnesia, Medusa joined the super-villain team the Frightful Four and battled the Fantastic Four on three separate occasions.
+While still suffering from the effects of her injury, Medusa joined the super-villain team the Frightful Four and battled the Fantastic Four on three separate occasions.

 She was then pursued by Gorgon on behalf of Maximus.
 Eventually, Medusa regained her senses and rejoined forces with the Inhumans Royal Family on the run.
-She was reunited with Black Bolt who had been searching for her, and returned to Attilan.
-However, she became trapped in Atillan by the "negative zone" barrier created by Maximus.
-She was eventually freed from the barrier at great cost by Black Bolt, and left the Great Refuge to visit the outside world as an adventurer.
+She was reunited with Black Bolt, who had been searching for her, and returned to Attilan.
+However, she became trapped in Attilan by the "negative zone" barrier created by Maximus.
+She was freed from the barrier at great cost by Black Bolt, and left the Great Refuge to visit the outside world as an adventurer.
 It was some time before the disastrous effects of worldly pollution on the Inhumans were known.
-She engages Spider-Man in his title for an issue, being manipulated by the manufacturer/promoter of a line of shampoo products.
+She fights Spider-Man in his title for an issue after being manipulated by the manufacturer/promoter of a line of shampoo products.
 She also has been re-abducted by the Frightful Four in an attempt to manipulate her.
 The Fantastic Four became friends and allies and aided the Inhumans on several occasions, such as during the frequent power struggles between Black Bolt and the deranged Maximus.